PSSRA/pssra.github.io/content/join/bylaws.md

 The Firearms Training Committee (hereafter the FTC) shall be composed of Chapter members with advanced, professional knowledge of firearms safety.
 Examples of this include, but are not limited to firearms instructors, firearms competitors, and range safety officers.
 FTC members should be intensely aware that they are taking the safety of the larger membership in their hands, and should make their decisions accordingly.

 The FTC shall provide at least one Representative for each Range Day.
 This shall be distinct from the Sponsor of the Event (see Article Two, Section Two, Paragraph Two); the purpose of the Representative is to offer guidance and oversight to the Sponsor, in the interest of member welfare.
-At Camping Trips, due to the complicated and remote nature of the Event, the on-site members of the FTC as a whole shall fulfill the duties of the Sponsor and Representative.

 The FTC shall also approve the guests of members attending a Range Day, as stipulated in Article Two, Section Two, Subsection One.